caltechlibrary/dataset/dataset-v2-next.md

 Ideas
 -----

-I've been using dataset for several years now.
+We've been using dataset for several years now.
 It has proven helpful.
 The strength of dataset appears to be in severl areas.
 A simple clear API of commands on the command line make it easy to pickup and use.
 Storing JSON Object documents in a pairtree makes it easy to integrated into a